SilverVos/hello-world/README.md

 # hello-world
-first repository on github for me on the bus, coursera & github learning some new tricks.
+first repository on github for me.

+on the bus, coursera & github learning some new tricks.